 An Array of Shapes and Colors to Choose From

 Every natural stone occurs in multiple shades and design patterns.
 Further, these stones can be given any desired shape as per the need of the project.
 Limestone is generally grayish in appearance, but also exists in many other shades like blue, brown, green, yellow and pink.
 Similarly, popular colors of sandstone are brown, black, red, gold, green, red and pink.
 Quartzite also occurs in several eye-pleasing shades like golden, black, green, silver, red and yellow.
-It also contains some tiny particles that have a tendency to sparkle; thus impart a unique look to the quartzite pavers.
+It also contains some tiny particles that have a tendency to sparkle; thus impart a unique look to the quartzite or other natural stone pavers.